HaoPham23/dashaus165blog/docs/collector/index.md

 ## Unpad the message
 Although there're randomization in this unpadding scheme, I quickly recognize that it allows me to set the seed, so the random function is not random anymore.
 We know the seed, we know all!

 I will act like an amateur reversed engineer, read what the code does and do reversely hehe.
-For visualization, I draw a process for my code:
+For visualization, I draw the process of reversing:

 <img src='process.png' alt="Process" width="1000"/>